Gluten-Free Halloween Candy List from a Celiac Mom (2024)

 Hershey Monster Kisses

 Adorable Hershey’s Kisses wrapped inside monster face foils!
-These are labeled gluten-free, and on the lengthy list of gluten-free Hershey’s Kisses.
+These are labeled gluten-free and are on the lengthy list of gluten-free Hershey’s Kisses.
 Along with Harry Potter Hershey’s Kisses.

 Not all Hershey’s Kisses are gluten-free.
 Regular milk chocolate, dark chocolate, and hugs are gluten-free.
 Some flavors, such as cookies and cream, are not.